laughlin/factual-csharp-driver/README.md

     Factual factual = new Factual(MY_KEY, MY_SECRET);

 If you don't have a Factual API account yet, [it's free and easy to get one](https://www.factual.com/api-keys/request).

+# Request Timeout
+You can optionally set a client-side request timeout for requests sent to Factual.
+For example:

+	// Set the request timeout to 2.5 seconds: factual.SetReadTimeout(2500);
+	factual.SetConnectTimeout(2500);

 # Optional tests setup

 If you are going to clone or download the repository you will have access to integration tests which can also